 Preparing for the HS+ Intake Appointment

 - Bring addresses for any high school or college programs you have attended so you can send for official transcripts.

 - Bring records of any College Placement Tests you have taken.

 - Complete a Washington Employment Security Division request for employment records.
-BEdA will mail it for you.
+We will mail it for you.

 - Bring documentation of any certifications (CPR, First Aid, Food Handlers permit, etc.) you have earned.

 - After your appointment, send for all high school or college transcripts.
-These must be mailed to the BEdA program, marked official, and be unopened.
+These must be mailed to the our program, marked official, and be unopened.

-- Once all of the records have been received in the BEdA Office, they will be evaluated for credits and a determination of what you need to earn your high school diploma will e made.
+- Once all of the records have been received in the College and Career Foundations office, they will be evaluated for credits and a determination of what you need to earn your high school diploma will be made.

-- Be on the lookout for a call from the BEdA Office to set an appointment time for you to come in to discuss your credit evaluation.
+- Be on the lookout for a call or email from the our office to set an appointment time for you to come in to discuss your credit evaluation.

 Already a BEdA Student?

-If you are already a student at Cascadia, work with your instructor or the office to sign up for the appropriate classes that will result in credit toward your HS21+ diploma.
+If you are already a student at Cascadia, work with your instructor or the office to sign up for the appropriate classes that will result in credit toward your HS+ diploma.

-If you are a new student, schedule your Educational Interview and complete it!
+If you are a new student, schedule your Orientation and Placement Testing and complete it!